 A mature tree captures little carbon.
 After its removal the younger ones grow much faster and thus capture more carbon dioxide.

-At certain times of the year we supplement our needs with American suppliers.
+When necessary we supplement our needs with American suppliers.

 Long life and low maintenance.